Best electric vans 2024

 The Nissan e-NV200 received a larger, more powerful battery in 2018, which boosted the official range from 106 miles to 174 miles.
 That makes a huge difference for the van driver in an urban environment, scurrying around built-up areas in near silence.

-It’s also available as seven-seater called the Combi, aimed at those who need to transport people rather than boxes.
+It’s also available as seven-seater called the Nissan e-NV200 Combi, aimed at those who need to transport people rather than boxes.

 Loadspace 3300 litres

-Where the e-Berlingo really scores is that it comes with rapid charging as standard, unlike the Renault Kangoo ZE and Nissan e-NV200.
+Where the Citroen e-Berlingo really scores is that it comes with rapid charging as standard, unlike the Nissan e-NV200.

-This means it can achieve an 80 per cent charge in 30 minutes with an appropriate rapid charger.
-Its range isn’t quite as good as the Renault or Nissan, but for day-to-day use for most people the fats charging would make more of a difference than overall range.
+This means it can achieve an 80% charge in 30 minutes with an appropriate rapid charger.
+Its range isn’t quite as good as the Nissan, but for day-to-day use for most people the fast charging would make more of a difference than overall range.